How to Keep Cool While Playing Sport in Hot Weather

 Read time 3 minutes

-The past couple of weeks London has been blessed with wonderful weather.
-If rumours are to be believed we’re bracing ourselves for yet another mini-heatwave to gorge on this coming week.
-As we already know, London has plenty of wonderful sports venues on offer to book online at Playfinder.
+The UK is being blessed with some wonderful weather of late.
+If forecasts are to be believed we’re bracing ourselves for yet another mini-heatwave to gorge on this coming week.
+As we already know, there are a plethora of wonderful sports venues on offer to book online at Playfinder.
 But, how do you combat the heat during the warm months to come?
-I will take a look at the best ways to enjoy the lovely weather while also keeping cool and hydrated during the hot weather that if believed, is fast approaching.
+We take a look at the best ways to enjoy the lovely weather while also keeping cool and hydrated during the hot weather that if believed, is fast approaching.

 Yes, this is obvious.
 However, it is important to remember.
 Staying well-hydrated is the secret to avoiding dangerous heat-related conditions.
 Drink up before you’re thirsty because our thirst sensation generally doesn’t appear until we’re already a bit dehydrated.
 Ideally, you should drink a glass or two of water before you head out to exercise.
 Drink more after every fifteen minutes or so of activity, and keep hydrating once you get home.